Tagada85/smiling-artichoke/src/pages/index.md

     content: >-
       Hello everyone!
 My name is Damien Cosset and I am a French web developer.

-       Since late 2016, I work as a freelancer.
-I work mostly with Javascript technologies such as React or Meteor.
-I've also worked with Java for quite some time.
+      I have been a freelancer since 2016.
+I have used a bunch of technologies on my journey but I do have a preference for Javascript.

        I believe in empowering people and companies with technologies.
-Code can make our lives better, but it can also make it worse if developers are not careful.

-       On my blog, you will find different types of articles, from classic tutorials to thoughts about our industry and freelancing.
-I hope you will enjoy it! :heart:
+       On my blog, you will find different types of articles.
+Most of them will be Javascript related (React, React Native, Meteor, NodeJS...).
+I try to explain complicated terms in a beginner friendly way.
+Don't hesitate to ask questions in the comments if anything is unclear :)  I hope you will enjoy it!

     actions:
       - label: Contact Me